fmarchioni/mastertheboss/micro-services/mp-opentracing/README.md

 mvn clean install wildfly:deploy
 ````

-* Go to [http://localhost:8080/mp-config-example](http://localhost:8080/mp-config-example) for more information about it.
+* Check out http://www.mastertheboss.com/eclipse/eclipse-microservices/using-opentracing-api-with-wildfly-applicaiton-server for more information about it.